Crime Prevention Tips

 Try to drive during daylight hours if possible, and keep your car gas levels above the halfway mark.
 Do not attempt to stretch your gas mileage when running low on fuel.

-Plan your stops/breaks, etc. so that you reach safe areas in the well-lighted locations.
+Plan your stops/breaks, etc. so that you reach safe areas in well-lit locations.
 Avoid short cuts that take you off the main road into deserted remote areas.

 If possible, consult your map ahead of time, and know your route of travel.
 Try to keep from referring to roadmaps while you are in public places.
 This may call attention to the fact that you are traveling.